wongamywk/VegEasy/README.md

 3) delete recipes from their favourite list (members only)
 4) view the location of the restaurant (using Google Map API)

-*All images are provided by me.
-I am a food lover therefore reference is not required.*
+Note: All images are provided by me.
+I am a food lover therefore reference is not required.
 ========================

 ### Before proceeding